michael-simons/garmin-babel/README.md

 A Java program to massage Garmin data exported via [Garmin GDPR management](https://www.garmin.com/de-DE/account/datamanagement) into usable CSV files for further processing.

-*NOTE* This program is not in any way, shape or form associated, supported or sponsored by Garmin.
+⚠️ This program is not in any way, shape or form associated, supported or sponsored by Garmin.
 It's a personal project suiting my needs.
-It may or may not be helpful to other people.
+It may or may not be helpful to other people. ⚠️

 ## Building the tool